phetsims/phet-info/doc/typescript-quick-start.md

 8. Ambient type definitions are provided in chipper/phet-types.d.ts
 9. Transitive dependencies are not tracked correctly in the build system.
 This bug has been reported to TypeScript.
 Details in https://github.com/phetsims/chipper/issues/1067
 10. Some common code repos include code outside their directory.
 This problem is described in https://github.com/phetsims/chipper/issues/1096
+11. Gravity and Orbits, Bending Light, and Circuit Construction Kit Common have been written in TypeScript, and are all at approximately equal levels, and can be used for reference.
+However, please do not use any reference of code marked with `@ts-ignore` or `any`.
+Those markers mean (a) I wasn't sure what to do, (b) common code is not ready to support it yet or (c) I haven't taken the time to properly type it yet.

 ### About Strings
 Chipper's `grunt update` creates a *.js file for the simulation strings module and requires string accesses via a particular